 OPTIONS TO STAY IN THE US:

-F-1 visa students have many options to stay in the US.
-But planning ahead is critical!
+F1 visa students have many options to stay in the United States.
+But planning ahead is critical.

-If you would like to extend your stay and work in the US after completing an F1 student visa, it is important that you research your options and plan ahead.
+If you would like to extend your stay and work in the US after graduating on an F1 student visa, it is important that you research your options and plan ahead.
 The US Immigration and Customs Services (USCIS) offer a confusing array of visa options, shifting requirements, eligibility and quotas.

-Here are many of the most common options for remaining in the US after completing education on F 1 visas.
+This guide reviews all the most common options for remaining in the US after completing education on F1 visas.

 - Pre-completion OPT before completing academic studies.
 F-1 students must have been enrolled in school for one full academic year and work only part-time while school is in session.
 They may work full time when school is not in session.